dulvui/simondalvai.org/src/content/blog/debian-sway-v1/index.md

 This would make the setup reproducible for everyone and more portable, maybe even for other distros.
 If I switch to Ansible, I'll let you know for sure, in another blog post.
 Then I will discover more cool tools, or even **switch to Arch**?
-Or simply upgrade to Debian 13 Trixie and save some years of life, and gray hair.
+Or simply upgrade to Debian 13 Trixie and save some years of life and gray hair.

 Last but not least, v3 will be my own Debian distribution with Sway, maybe **Swaybian**?
 Or I could become the maintainer of an official Debian Sway release.